ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

           summary: High request latency
     ~~~

-    Just a couple of things to highlight from this configuration:
+    Just a couple of things to highlight from this configuration file:

     - The `name` of each group has to be a **string unique within the file**.